Jack Suwinski Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Jack Suwinski and his .714 slugging percentage over his past 10 games, take on starting pitcher Marcus Stroman and the Chicago Cubs at PNC Park, Tuesday at 7:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.294 on-base percentage in past 10 games, 51 points below season-long percentage), battle starter Kyle Hendricks and the Chicago Cubs at PNC Park, Wednesday at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Cubs.
+He had a hitless performance in his most recent game (0-for-4) against the Cubs.

 Jack Suwinski Game Info & Props vs. the Cubs